Health Information and Tools > Patient Care Handouts > Angioedema in Children: Care Instructions

 Overview

-Angioedema is swelling in the deep layers of the skin.
-Angioedema can sometimes occur along with hives.
-Hives are an allergic reaction in the outer layers of the skin.
 Angioedema can range from mild to severe.
-Painful swelling can develop on the face.
-Angioedema can also occur on other parts of the body.
+Painful swelling can develop on the face and in other parts of the body.
+Swelling in the belly can cause pain, nausea, vomiting, and diarrhea.
 In severe cases, the inside of the throat can swell and make it hard to breathe.

 Many things can cause this condition, including foods, insect bites, and medicines.
 The condition also can run in families.
 Sometimes you may know what caused your child's reaction, but other times you may not know.